HomeBureaucracyAction (Disciplinary)SC quashes ED case against ex IAS Anil Tuteja in Chhattisgarh liquor...

 On April 5, the top court had indicated that it may quash the money laundering case against the father-son duo, saying there were no proceeds of crime.

-In the prosecution complaint, the ED's version of a chargesheet, filed in the special PMLA court, the anti-money laundering agency had said that former IAS officer Anil Tuteja is the “kingpin” of the syndicate involved in illegal supply of liquor in Chhattisgarh.
+In the prosecution complaint, the ED's version of a chargesheet, filed in the special PMLA court, the anti-money laundering agency had said that former IAS officer Anil Tuteja is the “kingpin” of the syndicate involved in illegal supply of in Chhattisgarh.

-On January 8, the top court had asked the ED to produce the ECIR and the FIR based on which the probe agency had lodged the complaint in the alleged liquor scam case.
+On January 8, the top court had asked the ED to produce the ECIR and the FIR based on which the probe agency had lodged the complaint in the alleged liquor case.

 It had said the Tutejas have in their writ petition challenged Section 50 of the Prevention of Money Laundering Act (PMLA).
-It maintained the challenge cannot be considered in view of the 2022 apex court verdict which upheld the ED's power to search, seize and arrest.
+It maintained the challenge cannot be considered in view of the 2022 apex court verdict which upheld the ED's to search, seize and arrest.
 Section 50 gives ED the power to summon people.

 The top court had said their other prayer dealt with the challenge to the ECIR, the ED's equivalent of an FIR.